eappel/RGBColorSlider/README.md

     #import "RGBColorSlider.h"
     #import "RGBColorSliderDelegate.h"

-Additionally, your view controller must adopt the `RGBColorSliderDataOutput` protocol which has one required method.
+Additionally, your view controller must adopt the `RGBColorSliderDataOutput` protocol, which has one required method.

 ```objective-c
 @interface YourViewController () <RGBColorSliderDataOutlet>